Skip to main content

 A sinus infection can cause facial pressure that mimics migraine, but most patients diagnosed with "sinus headache" actually have migraine.
 The clue is light sensitivity, nausea, and one-sided throbbing pain, which point to migraine.
 We treat what is actually there, not just what the diagnosis sounds like.

 A headache after exercise is usually benign exertional headache, but a sudden severe exertional headache deserves urgent evaluation to rule out a brain aneurysm or other vascular cause.
-If the pattern is new, especially in someone over 40, we order imaging.
+If the pattern is new, particularly in someone over 40, we order imaging.

 Mild to moderate high blood pressure rarely causes headaches.
 A blood pressure above 180 over 120 with a severe headache, vision changes, or neurologic symptoms is a hypertensive emergency that needs the ER.
 Routine blood pressure of 140 over 90 is unlikely to be the cause of your daily pain.